 Still want to train?
 Read our best home climbing training equipment guide for staying strong without leaving the house.
 Also check out brand new releases and updated designs in our best climbing shoes round up.

-If you’re looking for more climbing movies to watch if you’re stuck at home, try our guide to the worst climbing movies ever made to keep you entertained.
-Also check out more climbing videos.
+If you’re looking for more climbing movies to watch if you’re stuck at home, try our guide to the best climbing documentaries on netflix and Amazon, or even the worst climbing movies ever made to keep you entertained.
 Now is also probably the best time to take advantage of a free Amazon Prime trial.
 Prime includes some great climbing movies like Meru (featuring Jimmy Chin who co-directed and filmed Free Solo), Wide Boyz 1 and 2, and Safety Third – the documentary on the late, great Brad Gobright.

 Follow @climbernews on instagram, or keep up to date on our twitter and facebook pages for regular climbing news.
 Check out our regularly updated climbing gear sales page for the latest big climbing gear deals.
 Reel Rock also just released the full timelapse of Alex Honnold and Tommy Caldwell breaking the speed record on the Nose.
 They got it in under 2 hours and the timelapse below speeds it up to two minutes